-- 9.1 The Licensee shall report to the authorised officer any accident (motoring or otherwise) involving the vehicle within 72 hours of the accident in accordance with Section 50(3) of the Local Government (Miscellaneous Provisions) Act 1976 which MUST be in writing by way of TRDC's accident form. - In the interests of public safety, the licensee of any vehicle involved in an accident will be required to submit a compliance certificate to the Council.
-The licensee shall ensure that the vehicle is not used for hire until it has been inspected and approved by the authorised officer. - 9.2 The licensee shall report any damage materially affecting the safety, performance or appearance of the vehicle to the authorised officer within 72 hours of the vehicle being damaged.
-Should a Section 60 or 68 notice be issued the licensee shall ensure that no further bookings are undertaken until the vehicle has passed a compliance test and the certificate issued has been provided to the Council.
+9.1 The licensee shall report to the authorised officer any accident (motoring or otherwise) involving the vehicle and/or any damage materially affecting the safety, performance or appearance of the vehicle within 72 hours of the accident using the form issued by the Council.
+The report must be submitted via the online portal: http://bit.ly/LicensedvehicleAccident

+In the interests of public safety, the licensee of any vehicle involved in an accident will be required to submit a compliance certificate to the Council.
+The licensee shall ensure that the vehicle is not used for hire until it has been inspected and approved by the authorised officer or a new compliance certificate has been obtained where appropriate as considered by the Council on receipt of the reported details of the incident.

+9.2 Should a Section 60 or 68 notice be issued the licensee shall ensure that no further bookings are undertaken until the vehicle has passed a compliance test and the certificate issued has been provided to the Council.